ZZilu Tang

 01Professional identity

-I'm a UX/UI designer with an industrial-design and engineering background, driven by a simple belief: design should solve real problems.
-I'm comfortable across the full process — from user research and interaction logic to high-fidelity prototypes and technical implementation — and I can prototype my own ideas with tools like Figma, Arduino and Unity rather than just hand them off.
+Coming from an industrial design and engineering background, my two years of Master’s studies have fundamentally reshaped my perspective.
+Today, I am a UX/UI designer driven by a simple belief: design should solve real problems—and not just remove friction, but actively create well-being.
+I'm comfortable across the full process, from user research and interaction logic to high-fidelity prototypes and technical implementation, and I can build my own ideas with tools like Figma, Unity, and Arduino rather than only handing them off.

 Empathy sits at the core of how I work.
-Whether designing a dance-therapy interface for Parkinson's and dementia patients, or an LLM-powered language app that helps international students build the confidence to speak, I start by deeply understanding the people I'm designing for — and translating their pain points into solutions that actually fit their lives.
+Whether designing a dance-therapy interface for Parkinson's and dementia patients, an LLM-powered app that helps international students find the confidence to speak, or Urban Feather—a serious game about bird–window collisions—I start by deeply understanding the people I design for, and translate their pain points into solutions that actually fit their lives.

 02Vision

-I believe the goal of design isn't just to remove friction, but to actively create joy and well-being.
-I'm drawn to experiences that feel inherently rewarding — ones that give people a sense of mastery, autonomy and connection — rather than relying on shallow motivators like points and badges layered on top of a product.
+I believe the goal of design isn't just to remove friction, but to actively create joy, meaning, and well-being.
+I'm drawn to experiences that feel inherently rewarding—ones that give people a sense of mastery, autonomy, and connection—rather than shallow motivators like points and badges layered on top of a product.
+I'm critical of "gamification" in that hollow sense; what I care about is designing systems whose rules themselves carry meaning.

 Next